Finite group actions on Kervaire manifolds: The proof of Theorem D

 For $j = 4$, the lemma also follows from \cite[Table A3.3]{ravenel-greenbook}: we take $x_4 = h_4^2$ and then $\eta \cdot x_4 = h_1h_4^2 \neq 0 \in \Coker(J_{31})$: here we use Tangora's names from \cite[Table A3.3]{ravenel-greenbook}. \end{proof}

 We now turn to the proof of the remainder of Theorem \ref{thm:Spivak}.
 We first give an outline of the proof, reducing it to Proposition \ref{prop:Spivak} and a computational Lemma \ref{lem:sni} below.
-We shall apply Proposition \ref{prop:Spivak} to the Poincar\'e complex where $\bd\WW = \VV$ and $\pa$ is a tangential homotopy equivalence.
-Since $\pa$ is homotopic to the PL-homeomorphism (by Theorem \ref{thm:M}), the Poincar\'{e} complex $\ZZ$ is homotopy equivalent to $M$.
+We shall apply Proposition \ref{prop:Spivak} to the Poincar\'e complex $Z$ underlying $M$,